isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/HowToAccessBigQueryFromTheGoogleCloudPlatform.rst

 =======================================================
-How to Access BigQuery from the Google Cloud Platform
+Accessing BigQuery from the Google Cloud Platform
 =======================================================

 In order to use BigQuery, you must have access to a Google Cloud Platform (GCP) project.